 Four years after Caltrans began planning to widen Highway 101 through Richardson Grove State Park, EPIC and our allies secured a Preliminary Injunction in Federal Court, temporarily halting the project.
 On April 4, 2012, the Northern District of the US Federal Court ordered Caltrans to create new maps that accurately describe the project area and to reassess their conclusion that the project would result in no significant impact to the ancient redwoods in the park.
-Hearings on the state court challenge to the Caltrans project in Richardson Grove were held on March 29, 2012, and a decision on that case was made at the end of June 2012.
-The state decision was favorable to Caltrans, but it did nothing to change the results of the previous federal court decision that forced Caltrans back to the drawing board on the project.
+Hearings on the state court challenge under the California Environmental Quality Act to the permitting of the Caltrans project in Richardson Grove were held on March 29, 2012, and a decision on that case was made at the end of June 2012.
+The state decision in the county court was favorable to Caltrans, but it did nothing to change the results of the previous federal court decision that forced Caltrans back to the drawing board on the project.

 Here are some of the important documents and milestones relating to Richardson Grove:

 A Little Background

 Richardson Grove State Park marks the southern entrance to Humboldt County, and is considered to be the famous redwood curtain that has kept the county from becoming another exit along the superhighway of modern development.
 In 1922, concerns about “potential destruction of the trees by highway construction and logging” persuaded the State to protect the redwood grove in the State Park system.
 But now Caltrans is proposing to widen the highway through the Grove, resulting in removal of trees and destruction of old growth root systems.
 Read more on the project specifics here.

 Donate to EPIC’s “Save Richardson Grove Legal Fund” EPIC needs support to keep the Richardson Grove legal defense going.
 We are up against large scale developers, and this has been a very expensive process.
 Every donation helps!
 Contact EPIC directly at 707-822-7711 if you have interest in making a significant donation.
 Thank You!